Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 “I just don’t believe it,” Lisa has said.
 “Jessica and I had just gotten off the phone.
 How could she be on fire?”

-Investigators were able to track Jessica’s exact movements a week before she was burned alive, but couldn’t nail down the final hour before the incident.
-Jessica did go to the gas station after getting a call from a friend at home.
+Investigators were able to track Jessica’s exact movements for a week before she was burned alive, but couldn’t specifically nail down where she was the final hour before the incident.
+Jessica did go to the gas station like she told her mother.
+This was after getting a call from a friend while she was at home.
 Video surveillance shows her pumping gas and waving to someone not in the frame.

 She made a few more stops after she left the gas station.
-One to an unnamed residence, and then to another in a town five miles away.
+One to an unnamed residence, and then to another home in a town five miles away.
 At 6:48 PM she talked to her mother, Lisa, on the phone.
 She said: “I’m cleaning my car and getting something to eat and I’ll be home.”

 At about 7:30 PM, Jessica arrived at the scene of the crime – a rural road about a mile away from the gas station.

-At 8:09, the Courtland volunteer fire department received a call about a car on fire.
+At 8:09, the Courtland volunteer fire department received a call about a car that was on fire.

 Three firefighters responded, including Cole Haley.
 He found Jessica down the road from her car, walking like a dazed zombie.
 Although a coroner would later determine that 98% of Jessica’s body had third-degree burns, she’d somehow managed to escape the blaze.
-She wore only underwear, no bra.
+She wore only underwear, and was completely nude otherwise.

 “She had her arms out, saying, ‘Help me, help me, help me,’” Haley testified in court, wiping away tears.
 “Her hair was fried like it had been stuck in a light socket.
 Her face was black, and her body was severely burned.”

 In the initial interview with police, Haley reported that Jessica told him “Eric did this to me.”
 However, in court Haley backtracked.
 “I was face to face with her, and you could barely understand her,” he said.
 “She kept asking for water.
 I did not personally hear her say ‘Eric.‘”